alchemy-fr/Phraseanet-Docs/en/Devel/API/V1/Route/Databox/Status.rst

   ========== ================================
   Field       Description
   ========== ================================
-   status     The list of avalaible status
+   status     The list of available status
   ========== ================================

 Response sample